PhilipYip1988/python-tutorials/006_collections/readme.md

 ![040_lists](./images/040_lists.png)

-To understand how mutability works, we can create a custom append function, that uses a global list and mutates it:
+To understand how mutability works, a custom append function can be created, that uses a global list and mutates it:

 ```
 items1 = [1, "apples", 3.14]